What will I Iearn on the programme?

 Statistics and Econometrics

-Fundamentals of Economic Theory
+Fundamentals of economic theory

-Module 10: Introduction to Finance
+Introduction to finance

-Module 11: Electives
+Compulsory area 11: Electives

 You will complete two seminars, one of which forms the basis for your bachelor's thesis.
 Please take note of the currently valid bachelor's thesis and seminar rules.